Fast-Moving Grassfire On Beale AFB Causing Evacuations

 — Yuba County Sheriff (@YubaSheriff) June 8, 2021

-The fire is pushing toward Beale AFB and Waldo Junction.MORE NEWS: Silver Alert Issued For Missing Suisun City Man
+The fire is pushing toward Beale AFB and Waldo Junction.MORE NEWS: Kaiser Expands COVID Vaccine Trials To Children; Includes Sacramento

 This is a developing story.